Have you had a senior moment recently? I have. Last week, in fact.

 This means you’ll have a lighter purse or briefcase (your shoulder and back will thank you) and you’ll know exactly how your time is scheduled.
 Another convenient feature: you can set recurring appointments.
 Less writing and more automation (your hand will thank you).

 3. Get Reminders.
 With a paper calendar, you have to be on top of your game and self-motivated.
 You have to check your calendar to see where you’ll be on a given day.
 With an online version, you can create text or e-mail reminders for those very important meetings and doctor’s appointments.

 5. Share with Others.
 You can share your calendar and let others view or even make changes to it.
-Sharing is a great option especially if someone in the family always forgets what’s coming down the pike. =) For editing, this is perfect for the assistant who needs to update the CEO’s appointments.
+Sharing is a great option, especially if someone in the family always forgets what’s coming down the pike. =) This is also perfect for the assistant who needs to update the CEO’s appointments.
 I’ve got the calendar.
 I just need the assistant. ;)